-Associate Executive Secretary for Communications
+Associate General Secretary for Communications

 Adlai earned an M.S. from the Graduate School of Journalism at Columbia University, New York City and a Bachelor of Journalism from Silliman University, Philippines (magna cum laude).